 Thanks to my friend Joan who gave me this recipe, this soup has become a cool-weather staple at our house and the perfect candidate for my new “Super Simple Suppers” category.
 All the ingredients can be stored in the pantry and/or freezer, making it easy to keep on hand.
 If your family is small, you could eat it for days.
 Thankfully, it freezes well, so you have that option.

-- Brown ground beef and onion in a large pot.
-Add garlic and cook another minute or two.
+- Brown ground beef in a large pot.
+Drain excess fat if necessary.
+Add onions and cook until softened.

-- Add remaining ingredients and stir to combine.
-Heat for 10-15 minutes.
+- Stir in remaining ingredients and simmer for 20-30 minutes.